 My aim is to know him, to experience the power of his resurrection, to share in his sufferings, and to be like him in his death, and so, somehow, to attain to the resurrection from the dead.

 If we persevere to abide in the Word and have the Word abide in us (i.e., we come to know Jesus in the first phase), then the Power of His Word is revealed to us.

-Unfortunately, in this phase, we might think that God has given us His power to fulfill our plans!
+Unfortunately, we might think that God has given us His power to fulfill our plans in this phase!
 Furthermore, we might think that God’s power and our ability make a good team (i.e., we think God is fortunate to have us on His team).
 Therefore, God does not leave those that begin to operate in the power of the Gospel in this phase for too long.
-We must learn that it is God alone!
-(1 Timothy 1:17)
+We must learn that it is God alone and to Him only goes the glory!
+(1)